 - Maintain a professional indemnity insurance policy with coverage of not less than RM1 million or its equivalent in any foreign currency throughout its operations.

-- Maintain registered office in Labuan.
-May apply for marketing office at Kuala Lumpur and/or Iskandar Malaysia.
+- May apply for marketing office outside of Labuan in Malaysia.

 - Submission of audited financial statements and other statistics/information to Labuan FSA.